arduino/docs-content/content/learn/08.contributions/03.arduino-image-style-guide/arduino-image-style-guide.md

 ---
-title: 'Arduino Style Guide for creating images'
+title: 'Arduino Style Guide for Creating Images'
 description: 'Learn how to create clear Arduino approved images for your contributed content.'
 tags:
   - Styleguide